-Simplifying Naturalization: When Can I Apply For Citizenship?
+When Can I Apply for U.S. Citizenship?
+Your Eligibility Timeline

 Many things can affect when you can apply for citizenship.
 This can cause confusion when you are thinking about starting the naturalization process.
 This guide will break down the most common things you need to think about, and help you decide if you are eligible now, or if you need to wait.